Olympics-Softball-Japan, U.S. off to 2-0 start as action wraps in Fukushima | Sports-Games

 Olympics-Softball-Japan, U.S. off to 2-0 start as action wraps in Fukushima

 Australia later on Thursday defeated Italy, who dropped to 0-2 and have yet to score a run in the tournament.
-Mexico twice tied Japan, including in the seventh inning when a dropped ball by Japan's center fielder let in a run and kept their ace Yukiko Ueno from a complete game and second-straight winning start.
+Mexico, also 0-2, twice tied Japan, including in the seventh inning when a dropped ball by Japan's center fielder let in a run and kept their ace Yukiko Ueno from a complete game and second-straight winning start.

 Hosts Japan earned an extra-innings victory against Mexico on their ace's 39th birthday and the second day of softball at the Tokyo Games, joining United States at 2-0 in the standings.
 Australia later on Thursday defeated Italy, who dropped to 0-2 and have yet to score a run in the tournament.